 If you prefer more Hispanic flavors, check out my Habichuelas Guisadas recipe.

-What do I serve Black Eyed Peas with?
+What Do I Serve Black Eyed Peas With?

 I serve the dish as a main course after cutting the meat from the hocks.
 Even without the ham hocks, the peas are substantial enough to serve as an entree.

-Can I freeze the cooked Black Eyed Peas?
+Can I Freeze the Cooked Black Eyed Peas?

 Thaw the peas in the fridge and reheat them in the microwave or on the stove top with a small amount of broth or water stirred in.